Varrkan82/Arma3-MODs-Updater-Downloader/README.md

 ## Script's abilities:
 - Check all installed MODs for updates in a Steam Workshop
 - Update one selected MOD by name
+- Update all MDOs, which are updated in a Steam Workshop in a batch mode.
 - Download MOD by Steam AppID
 - Fix missed Steam AppID in 'meta.cpp' file during updating/downloading process.
   - REM: To make fixing possible during an Updating process it need to be manually edited once at first time before update of the selected MOD will started.
 All further updates will fix automatically it again and again.